 Net-to-Gross Values – produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by October 1 of each year.
 New Net-to- Gross values are prospectively effective January 1, three (3) months after they are finalized.

-Quarterly Reports – produced quarterly, generally within forty-five (45) days after the close of the quarter
+Quarterly Template Reports and Semi-Annual Narrative Reports – generally produced within forty-five (45) days after the close of the reporting period.

 Program Administrator Annual Summary of Activities – produced annually after EM&V reports and Cost-Effectiveness analysis are complete.